justushar/LLM-Tag-System/Readme.md

 ### Note

-- The script uses the `llama2` model from Tesseract.
+- The script uses the `llama2` model from `ollama` for enhanced text analysis and categorization.
 - This code is designed to process a specific PDF file and categorize it based on the provided stop keywords.
 - You may need to adjust the `stop_keywords` list based on the specific content of your PDF file.
 - The script assumes that the Tesseract and Pillow libraries are installed.